HITECHCRIME/HC_SG51_Colorized_World/README.md

 laser line of sight
 line of understanding
 throttle fully bent
-with one blink and breath (refraction) come alive yeah
+with one word and breath (refraction) come alive yeah

 heavy toll paid